balp/weigh_station/LearningHour_Think_as_a_tester.md

 Consept
 -------

+Explain the idea behind exploratory testing, how you as a tester could learn about how the software works.
+How this way of testing is a intellectual exersice in learning about the product.
+How one can combine this with adding scripted testing or using scripts to learn the behaviour of the code.
+Why this could be more described as a mind-set of the tester than a methodology.

 Talk about the role of a tester, question how the application works for the users.
 The need for the software to prove its working that it has bug unless it can prove it self free